-How to Earn a Doctorate Degree
+How to Earn a Doctorate Degree near Seattle

 While each doctorate degree has its own requirements, doctorate degree curriculum typically involves coursework plus research.
 In the event you are in a four-year doctoral degree program, you may need to complete the following steps.

 Complete 60 to 120 semester credits (varies between graduate schools)

 Pass final examinations

 Write and defend a research thesis or dissertation

 Other doctoral programs may involve a capstone project and supervised placement in your field.
 Format may vary depending on the type of doctoral degree you are pursuing.
 However, usually the courses are taken first.
 Rigorous examinations follow subsequent to test a candidate’s knowledge.
 A dissertation topic is proposed and the latter part of one’s doctorate program may be spent in research – collecting, recording, analyzing data, testing a hypothesis or whatever is pertinent to the field of study.
 Programs may vary, so follow up directly about individual programs to learn more.

+DID YOU KNOW?
 To receive a doctoral degree, students must often complete a dissertation, a lengthy research project that contributes new knowledge to the field.
 Occupations that require a doctoral degree include animal scientists, computer and information research scientists, and physicists.

-How Many Years Does It Take to Earn a Doctorate Degree?
+How Many Years is a Doctoral Degree?

 Typically, a doctorate degree program can take about 4 to 6 years to complete after the bachelor’s degree.
 If you hold a master’s degree, you may be able to complete your doctorate in about 3 years of full-time study – or you may be able to find a dual masters and phd program.
 However, this is going to depend on the institution and the type of program.
 In some universities, it may be possible to find part-time doctoral degree programs, a factor that might extend time to completion.